marshallswain/feathers-pinia/docs/guide/create-pinia-client.md

       })
     return data
   },
+  customizeStore(defaultStore) {
+    // You can directly modify the defaultStore object defaultStore.globalValue = ref(true)
+  }
   // Service config, keyed by path, See service configuration to
   // learn how options are merged with the global config.
   services: {